Karunabist/learning/README.md

 # Learning 👀

 1. First define space:  what is space?
 Space is a collection of tiny elements of particular domain.
-It might be space of letters/words for language,numbers/objects for mathematics,atoms for physics,ions for chemistry,...,arrays for computer science.
+It might be space of letters/words for language,numbers/objects for mathematics,atoms for physics,ions/chemical elements for chemistry,...,arrays for computer science.
 Each element of space has its own meaning.
 2. Second define function:  which takes space elements from space and do something meaningful operation.
 Grammer(s+v+o) is for language, mathematical operations(+,-,/,...) for mathematics,..., CRUD operation for computer science.
 3. Third we receive output from operation: which has beautiful meaning.